ManonLef/ManonLef/README.md

 </div>

-## 2025 Update
+## 2025 November Update

 I started my first developer job as a paid intern in November 2023 and they hired me shortly after!
 I started there with creating my own full stack feature, a custom dashboard.
 This was my first back end experience.
 It was also my first time using .NET, C#, SQL, Angular and TS.
-Once I got hired, I got my own ongoing project, a WPF based POS system.
+Once I got hired, I got my own project, a WPF based POS system.

+In October 2025 I accepted a new job opportunity at a different company.
+So far I've been enjoying it a lot.
+I'm mostly working full stack but I also took a dive into setting up E2E tests on our PR pipeline and a first move towards a Docker based approach.
+That project is broadening my skillset with some new knowledge regarding Azure, Azure DevOps, Terraform, Docker, Playwright and Infra in general.

 ## About Me